 Safe and gentle ear piercing

-The right treatment after you have pierced your ears is important.
-Here you can read what you have to do yourself in the following weeks.
+Proper care after getting your ears pierced is important.
+Here you can read what you should do in the weeks after.

-The following must be performed during the healing period:
+The following should be done during the healing period:

 1. Always wash your hands with soap before touching your ears.

-2. Twist the ear plugs slightly twice a day to prevent them from getting stuck in the ear.
+2. Rotate the ear studs slightly twice daily to prevent them from growing stuck in the ear.

-3. Clean the front and back of the holes in the ears twice daily with Inverness Ear Care on a cotton swab.
-This prevents the multiplication of bacteria and speeds up the healing process.
+3. Clean the front and back of the ear holes twice daily with Inverness Ear Care on a cotton swab.
+This prevents the growth of bacteria and speeds up the healing process.

-Inverness Ear Care has been specially developed to ensure the best and most effective post-treatment of new holes in the ears.
-The active ingredient is Benzalkonium Chloride, which does not crack or dry out the skin.
+Inverness Ear Care is specially developed to ensure the best and most effective aftercare for newly pierced ears.
+The active ingredient is Benzalkonium Chloride, which does not cause cracking or drying of the skin.

-4. Make sure that it is always clean, dry and airy around the new holes in the ears.
-Especially after swimming or training.
-Rinse ears thoroughly with water after washing hair with soap.
+4. Always keep the area around your newly pierced ears clean, dry and airy.
+Especially after swimming or exercising.
+Rinse your ears thoroughly with water after washing your hair with soap.
 Cover your ears when using spray perfume, hairspray and hair dye.
-Keep the hair away from the ears whenever possible until the healing process is complete.
+Keep your hair out of your ears whenever possible until the healing process is complete.

 After the healing period:

-Do not go without earrings for the first year after having your ears pierced, as the holes may shrink or close completely.
+Do not go without earrings for the first year after getting your ears pierced, as the holes can shrink or close completely.

-The ears are ready for you to switch to other earrings after the healing period.
+The ears are ready for you to change to other earrings after the healing period.

 Healing time: